Mental Health Resources

 Online Mental Health Screening

 The following are self-tests that you can take online anonymously.
-If you feel as though you would like to discuss the results of your tests with one of our counselors, please come into the Counseling Center to sign up for an appointment.
+We encourage you to discuss the results of your tests with one of our counselors.
+You may schedule an appointment by using one of methods on our website right bar.

 Additional Test